-The presence of water increases the aesthetic value of your home as well as acts as an energy generator.
-It can have severe negative effects if ignored and can have a positive effect on the inhabitants of the house if designed properly.
-The placement of the water body and the direction of flow of water are the two main aspects that determine its Vastu.
+The presence of water increases the aesthetic value of your home and acts as an energy generator.
+It can have severe negative effects if ignored and can positively affect the house’s inhabitants if appropriately designed.
+The water body placement and the direction of water flow are the two main aspects that determine its Vastu.

-The most ideal location of a swimming pool is the north, east or north-east direction.
-In case of fountains or ponds, the water flow should be from the north to the east direction.
+The ideal location of a swimming pool is the north, east, or north-east direction.
+In fountains or ponds, the water flow should be from the north to the eastern direction.
 The directions that work best for underground water tanks are the same as above.
-But if these storage tanks are above ground level, they should be in the south, south-west or south-east directions.
+But if these storage tanks are above ground level, they should be in the south, south-west, or south-east directions.

 The position of the LIVING ROOM as per VASTU:

-It should ideally be located in the east, north or west direction.
-Light shades of colour to paint the walls are advised as it brings about a feeling of togetherness and affection.
+It should ideally be located in the east, north, or west direction.
+Light shades of color to paint the walls are advised to bring togetherness and affection.
 In case you are insistent on a dark shade, use it only on the east wall.
-Any electrical items should be located in the South East corner of the room.
+Any electrical items should be located in the southeast corner of the room.

 Seating for guests should essentially be in the south-east or north-west corners facing the west or the south.

-To elevate the mood and spread positive energy in the room display wall paintings of nature and scenery.
+To elevate the mood and spread positive energy in the room, display nature and scenery’s wall paintings.
 This room should be lit brightly.
-So, hang a chandelier in the south or west part of the room avoiding the exact center.
+So, hang a chandelier in the south or west part of the room, avoiding the exact center.

 The position of STUDY ROOM as per VASTU:

-Thus, a study room should be on the north-east, east or west part of the house.
+Thus, a study room should be in the north-east, east, or west part of the house.
 While studying, face towards the east or north direction.
-The bookshelf should be made on the southern or the western wall.
-For better learning power, use a light or neutral colour scheme.
+The bookshelf should be made on the southern or western wall.
+For better learning power, use a light or neutral color scheme.

 The position of the MAIN DOOR as per VASTU:

-With the tips mentioned above, your home will be Vastu friendly and peace, prosperity and good health will always be permanent residents in your home.
+Your home will be Vastu friendly, and peace, prosperity, and good health will always be permanent residents in your home with the tips mentioned above.

 How to Select a Building Contractor for building your Hosue?

-The Architect can only give the overall design and assure structural stability with the drawings provided by the structural engineer.
+The Architect can only give the overall design and assure structural stability with the structural engineer’s drawings.

 How it’s carried out lies in the hand of the Building contractor who takes up the job.
-Finding and hiring the right building contractor is the most critical procedure of building a house in Bangalore and is of paramount importance to the successful completion of your Dream home.
+Finding and hiring the right building contractor is the most critical procedure of building a house in Bangalore and is of paramount importance to completing your dream home.

 Selecting a civil contractor is no easy job.
 Generally, the house construction industry as in many others runs through references.
 Be sure of the credentials of the Contractor before the job is awarded to them, as several amateurs could exist in this business too.

-The “Contract Agreement “with the Contractor would typically specify the job to be done and also the materials to be used for the building.
-In this regard, the architect would not only help in wording out the contract but also check the bills presented by the contractor at every stage to the client.
+The “Contract Agreement “with the Contractor would typically specify the job to be done along with the materials to be used for the building.
+In this regard, an Architect would help in wording out the contract and check the contractor’s bills at every stage to the client.

-The job of supervising the construction may be left to the Architect, as he would understand the nuances of the materials better than the individual clients, thus leaving no room for overpricing and other undesirables.
+Supervising the construction may be left to the Architect.
+He would better understand the materials’ nuances than individual clients, leaving no room for overpricing and other undesirables.
 Involvement from the client’s side is an added advantage.

 How to BUDGET a Project before House Construction?

-The most important step would be of appointing an Architect who can design your Dreamhouse.
-An architect’s fee is usually between 3 and 7 per cent of the cost of the built-up area.
+The most important step would be to appoint an Architect who can design your Dreamhouse.
+An architect’s fee is usually between 3 and 7 percent of the built-up area’s cost.